FlineDev/FreemiumKit-Docs/Sources/FreemiumKit/FreemiumKit.docc/Index.md

 ### Quick Setup
 - **Automated Creation:** FreemiumKit connects to App Store Connect on your behalf and automates all the steps needed to create your products, saving you a lot of click & wait.
-- **Customizable Paywalls:** The SDK contains a paywall UI engine for all Apple platforms with beautiful, proven, and ready-to-use designs.
+- **Customizable Paywalls:** The SDK contains a paywall UI engine for all Apple platforms with beautiful, localized, and ready-to-use designs.
 - **Remote Configuration:** Manage and update paywalls remotely through the native app – on your Mac or even on your iPhone!

 ![Feature Image 1](path/to/feature-image1.png)